smopen/sigcpp/_posts/2020-07-10-variadic-print-macros.md

 {% include start-aside.html kind="info" %}

-Use the modularized macros in Listing C (better yet, use those in Listing D), instead of using the initial macros in Listing B: the macros in Listing C and D are easier to maintain due to code reuse.
+Use the modularized macros in Listing C (better yet, use those in Listing D), instead of using the initial macros in Listing B: the macros in Listings C and D are easier to maintain due to code reuse.
 (See [Exercise 2](#7).)

 {% include end-aside.html %}